-The person-level weight PERWT06F was developed in several stages.
-Person-level weights for Panels 10 and 11 were created separately.
+The person-level weight PERWT11F was developed in several stages.
+Person-level weights for Panel 15 and Panel 16 were created separately.
 The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
-The calibration was initially accomplished separately for each panel by raking the corresponding sample weights to Current Population Survey (CPS) population estimates based on five variables.
-The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, non-Hispanic with black as sole reported race, non-Hispanic with Asian as sole reported race, and other); sex; and age.
-A 2006 composite weight was then formed by multiplying each weight from Panel 10 by the factor .47 and each weight from Panel 11 by the factor .53.
+The calibration was initially accomplished separately for each panel by raking the corresponding sample weights for those in-scope at the end of the calendar year to Current Population Survey (CPS) population estimates based on six variables.
+The six variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; education level; and age.
+A 2011 composite weight was then formed by multiplying each weight from Panel 15 by the factor .43 and each weight from Panel 16 by the factor .57.
 The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
 The composite weight was again raked to the same set of CPS-based control totals.
 When poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
-Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five variables used in the previous calibrations.
+Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) to replace education level as one of the six variables in the weight calibration.

-3.2.1 MEPS Panel 10 Weight
+3.2.1 MEPS Panel 15 Weight

-The person-level weight for MEPS Panel 10 was developed using the 2005 full year weight for an individual as a "base" weight for survey participants present in 2005.
-For key, in-scope respondents who joined an RU some time in 2006 after being out-of-scope in 2005, the 2005 family weight associated with the family the person joined served as a

-"base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2006.
-These control figures were derived by scaling back the population totals obtained from the March 2007 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2006.
-Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, Asian but non-Hispanic, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2006 is 295,668,762.
-Key, responding persons not in-scope on December 31, 2006 but in-scope earlier in the year retained, as their final Panel 10 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 15 was developed using the 2010 full year weight for an individual as a "base" weight for survey participants present in 2010.
+For key, in-scope members who joined an RU some time in 2011 after being out-of-scope in 2010, the initially assigned person-level weight was the corresponding 2010 family weight.
+The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2011 for key, responding persons in-scope on December 31, 2011.
+These control totals were derived by scaling back the population distribution obtained from the March 2012 CPS to reflect the December 31, 2011 estimated population total (estimated based on Census projections for January 1, 2011).
+Variables used for person-level raking included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black but non-Hispanic; Asian but non-Hispanic; and other); sex; education level; and age.
+(Poverty status is not included in this version of the MEPS full year database because of the time required to process the income data collected and then assign persons to a poverty status category).
+The final weight for key, responding persons who were not in-scope on December 31, 2011 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.